 6 Project Name Ashland Senior Center Target Area City-wide Goals Supported Ensure Adequate and dependable public facilities Needs Addressed Ensure adequate and dependable public facilities Funding PY2020 Funding: \$20,000 Description Reimbursement of operational expenses, including but not limited to food, supplies, utilities, liability insurance, and workman's compensation insurance for senior center.
 Provide exercise, lunch and socialization for seniors.
 Coronavirus has changed service delivery of the center.
 Concentration on food and resources.
 Additional funding is made available to financial need due to increased number of participants, decrease in private donations, and additional costs of service delivery associated with Coronavirus.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Average 75-100 senior citizens per day.
-Location Description Ashland Senior Center, Census Tract 303, Block Group 1, 324 15th Street, Ashland, Kentucky Planned Activities Matrix Code: 05A National Objective: Low-Mod Limited Clientele Accomplishment Type: 01 People Ashland Senior Center is a privately-owned nonprofit who has regular business hours open to the public.
+Location Description Ashland Senior Center, Census Tract 303, Block Group 1, 324 14th Street, Ashland, Kentucky Planned Activities Matrix Code: 05A National Objective: Low-Mod Limited Clientele Accomplishment Type: 01 People Ashland Senior Center is a privately-owned nonprofit who has regular business hours open to the public.
 A public service is provided in the facility.
 According to the Basically CDBG, public facilities and public improvements are interpreted to include all facilities and improvements that are publicly owned, or that are owned by a nonprofit and open to the general public.
 Operating costs associated with public facilities are ineligible unless part of a CDBG public service activity or eligible as an interim assistance activity.

 7 Project Name CAReS Target Area City-wide Goals Supported Minimize or Prevent Homelessness Needs Addressed Homeless Services Funding PY2020 Funding: \$40,000 Description CDBG funding will be used for operational expenses, including, but not limited to case management salaries, utilities, liability insurance, workman's compensation, and hygiene/cleaning supplies/food pantry.
 Additional funding is made available due to financial need due to increased number of participants, decrease in private donations, and additional costs of service delivery associated with Coronavirus.
 CAReS is the entry Hub into the HMIS Homeless system and referral agency to supportive services.
 CAReS also verifies income and issue the Neighborhood Cards for all services at the Neighborhood.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 7,250 homeless or at risk of becoming homeless individuals.
-Location Description CAReS, Census Tract 303, Block Group 2, 2516 Carter Avenue, Ashland, Kentucky Planned Activities Matrix Code: 05Z National Objective: Low-Mod Limited Clientele Accomplishment Type: 01 People
+Location Description CAReS, Census Tract 303, Block Group 2, 2516 Carter Avenue, Ashland, Kentucky Planned Activities Matrix Code: 05 National Objective: Low-Mod Limited Clientele Accomplishment Type: 01 People

-8 Project Name Hillcrest Bruce Mission

-Target Area POLLARD MILLS NEIGHBORHOOD

-Minimize or Prevent Homelessness

-Goals Supported

-Needs Addressed Homeless Services

-Funding PY2020 Funding: \$40,000

-Description CDBG funding will be used for expenses including but not limited to utilities, liability insurance, workman's compensation insurance, and hygiene/cleaning supplies/food pantry.
+8 Project Name Hillcrest Bruce Mission Target Area POLLARD MILLS NEIGHBORHOOD Goals Supported Minimize or Prevent Homelessness Needs Addressed Homeless Services Funding PY2020 Funding: \$40,000 Description CDBG funding will be used for expenses including but not limited to utilities, liability insurance, workman's compensation insurance, and hygiene/cleaning supplies/food pantry.

-Hillcrest Bruce Mission provides numerous services such as a food pantry, child care, employment services, medical needs, all for low- and moderate income families.

 Additional funding is made available due to financial need due to increased number of participants, decrease in private donations, and additional costs of service delivery associated with Coronavirus.

-Provide food and household items (hygiene and cleaning supplies) to individuals and households in the LMI areas to raise awareness of how to protect themselves from the ongoing pandemic.
-If families chose to stay healthy by purchasing cleaning supplies, they would face possible homelessness by not paying rent.
+Provide food and household items to individuals and households in the LMI areas to reduce homelessness.
 These LMI areas includes the public housing facilities of Hillcrest Apt., Bruce Apt., Gla-Low Apts. and Ashland Terrace.

-Target Date 6/30/2021

-Estimate the number and type of families that will benefit from the proposed activities 500 at risk of becoming homeless individuals living in Census Tract 308, Block Groups 1 and 2.

-Location Description Hillcrest-Bruce Mission, Census Tract 308, Block Group 1, 1819 Eloise Street, Ashland, Kentucky

-Planned Activities Matrix Code: 05Z National Objective: Low-Mod Income

-Accomplishment Type: 01 People
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 500 at risk of becoming homeless individuals living in Census Tract 308, Block Groups 1 and 2.
+Location Description Hillcrest-Bruce Mission, Census Tract 308, Block Group 1, 1819 Eloise Street, Ashland, Kentucky Planned Activities Matrix Code: 05 National Objective: Low-Mod Limited Clientele Accomplishment Type: 01 People